alok-ai-lab/pyDeepInsight/README.md

-to each pixel is shown. **Upper-Middle**: Red arrows indicating the pixel mapping of each feature using the 'lsa' discretization method. **Upper-Right**: The number of features in each pixel after 'lsa' discretization. **Bottom-Left**: Generated images for a selection of samples using 'bin' discretization. **Bottom-Right**: enerated images for the same selection of samples using 'lsa' discretization.</sub>
+to each pixel is shown. **Upper-Middle**: Red arrows indicating the pixel mapping of each feature using the 'lsa' discretization method. **Upper-Right**: The number of features in each pixel after 'lsa' discretization. **Bottom-Left**: Generated images for a selection of samples using 'bin' discretization. **Bottom-Right**: Generated images for the same selection of samples using 'lsa' discretization.</sub>